Best Friends (1982 film): Plot

-She and Richard are barely on speaking terms when Larry Weissman shows up, desperate for pages of a script rewrite.
-Paula insists that they return home to California immediately, but once there, their personal and professional relationship has soured.
+Larry Weissman shows up, desperate for pages of a script rewrite.
+Paula insists on returning home to California immediately, but Richard talks her into staying until the end of the week.

+The Babsons throw a party at a restaurant to celebrate the newlyweds, where Paula is upset by the comments of guests.
+Paula's frustration growing, she starts taking Valium to cope with the stress.
+As Richard and Paula's relationship deteriorates, Paula, in an attempt to keep up appearances in front of his relatives, accidentally overdoses and is hospitalized.

+Paula and Richard are barely on speaking terms when they return home, and their personal and professional relationship has soured.

 Larry locks them in a room, where the writers bicker and get no work done.
 Paula again demands fresh air until Richard breaks a window.
 When they finally talk it through, they are in agreement that getting married might not have been the best idea.
 They finish the rewrite and then walk off into the sunset, which turns out to be a Hollywood prop.

 Cast

 In addition, Valerie Curtin, who wrote the film's screenplay with husband Barry Levinson (they divorced the year it was released), has an uncredited cameo as Paula's friend sitting in a playpen.

 Production

 Barry Levinson and Valerie Curtin wrote the screenplay based on their relationship.
 They had made And Justice for All (1979) with Norman Jewison and showed him a copy of the script.
 Jewison felt the draft had problems but was persuaded to make it by Goldie Hawn who read the script and was enthusiastic.

 "I had been impressed with her talent ever since Sugarland Express," said Jewison.
 "I thought she was one of the most honest performers, so I said, 'If you'll do it, I'll do it'."

 Hawn later said her part was "probably my most mature role" to date.

 They decided together on Burt Reynolds as costar.
 "My instinct was that we should have star chemistry, like Cary Grant and Carole Lombard, like I had on The Thomas Crown Affair, with Steve McQueen and Faye Dunaway."

 There were six weeks of filming in New York State, Virginia, Maryland and Washington, D.C., then the unit shifted to Los Angeles.

 Jewison said he "took my time" with the film.
 "I made it very carefully, indeed...I had a wonderful time making the film and I haven't seen such good chemistry between leading players since I made The Thomas Crown Affair."